top of page

 Frank, Earl Russell after his sending down from Oxford University in 1885 colourised for the cover of Bertrand's Brother

-Frank Russell, however, was not your average aristocratic bad boy.
+Yet Frank Russell was not your average aristocratic bad boy.
 He was a self-determined moralist who had been raised by radical parents to think for himself.
 Though his career was by no means unblemished, the fear of publicity had no influence over him: he was no great respecter of 'polite society' and firmly believed that one should always take the morally correct path over the easy one.
-He also believed in justice handed down by the law.
-If a man had done wrong he should be prosecuted.
-He had no qualms about appearing and gave no truck to any mud that might stick to him for associating himself in any such scandal so long as he personally considered himself on the right side of it.
-On 1 March 1892, therefore, Frank willingly attended and was duly called.
+He also believed in legal justice.
+He had no qualms, therefore, about appearing and gave no truck to any mud that might stick to him for associating himself in any such scandal so long as he personally considered himself on the right side of it.
+As such, on 1 March 1892, Frank willingly attended Bow Street and was duly called.

 Morland, clearly sensing he had hit near his mark, had then written asking why he would destroy letters that were obviously of some value?
-He continued to pursue Frank with the letters previously mentioned signed 'Ruth'.
-But he had not reckoned with Frank's obstinacy.
-In the witness box Frank told the court how he had been threatened with an action in the Queen's Bench by Ruth Morland to recover the £100 allegedly owed; how the prisoner himself had then turned up at Frank's London home to serve him with the writ but had refused to give his name; how Frank had opened the writ on the spot, told the man it was no good as the particulars of his address were incorrect; and how he and his redoubtable mother-in-law, Lady Scott, had then given the man a good talking to and sent him red-faced on his way.
-When the Queen's Bench action had been called Frank had appeared, only to find the illusive Ruth Morland was nowhere to be seen.
-The judge found in his favour by default and that was the last Frank had heard of the matter until he'd read the article in Truth and come forward.
+A stream of letters followed, all signed 'Ruth': the 30 that Frank had kept.
+It is clear that Moreland had not reckoned with Frank's obstinacy.
+In the witness box Frank told the court that he had been threatened with an action in the Queen's Bench by Ruth Morland to recover the £100 allegedly owed; that the prisoner himself had turned up at Frank's London home to serve him with the writ but had refused to give his name; that Frank had opened the writ on the spot, told the man it was no good as the particulars of his address were incorrect and that he and his redoubtable mother-in-law, Lady Scott, had given the man a good talking to and sent him red-faced on his way.
+When the Queen's Bench action had been called Frank had appeared only to find the illusive Ruth Morland was nowhere to be seen.
+Consequently, the judge had found in his favour.
+And that was the last Frank had heard of the matter until he'd read the article in Truth and come forward.

 Satisfied, the magistrate handed down his verdict.
 The DPP had already communicated his intention of taking up the case and Morland was correspondingly charged with demanding money with menaces and committed for trial at the Old Bailey.